harshpala/IIIT-Delhi-Administrative-Structure/README.md

 ## References

 * The data for this program is taken from the official IIIT-Delhi website: [IIIT-Delhi Administrative People](https://www.iiitd.ac.in/people/administration).
+* The data for this program is taken from the official IIIT-Delhi website: [IIIT-Delhi Academic People](https://cse.iiitd.ac.in/people/faculty/).
 * Web scraping guidance was provided by this tutorial: [Scraping a Web Page - Part 1](https://www.thedataschool.co.uk/conrad-wilson/scraping-a-web-page-part-1-inspecting-the-html/).
 * Understanding class and inheritance in C++ was guided by this tutorial: [Types of Inheritance in C++](https://www.simplilearn.com/tutorials/cpp-tutorial/types-of-inheritance-in-cpp).